-Endometriosis is a chronic gynecological condition characterized by the attachment and proliferation of endometrial-like tissue outside of the uterus.
-Endometriosis affects 6-10% of women of reproductive age, with peak prevalence between 25 to 35 years of age, and is estimated to affect four to 10 million women in the United States.2-4 Common symptoms of endometriosis include painful menstrual periods, nonmenstrual pelvic pain, pain during intercourse (dyspareunia) and infertility.
-Pain associated with endometriosis can decrease a patient's quality of life by increasing depressive symptoms, reducing sexual satisfaction, and disrupting personal relations.
-It results in estimated health care costs of over \$10,000 per patient per year in the United States and over \$15,000 per patient per year in lost work productivity.
+Endometriosis is a chronic gynecological condition characterized by the attachment and proliferation of endometrial-like tissue outside of the uterus.1 Endometriosis affects 6-10% of women of reproductive age, with peak prevalence between 25 to 35 years of age, and is estimated to affect four to 10 million women in the United States.2-4 Common symptoms of endometriosis include painful menstrual periods, nonmenstrual pelvic pain, pain during intercourse (dyspareunia) and infertility.1 Pain associated with endometriosis can decrease a patient's quality of life by increasing depressive symptoms, reducing sexual satisfaction, and disrupting personal relations.^{5,6} It results in estimated health care costs of over \$10,000 per patient per year in the United States and over \$15,000 per patient per year in lost work productivity.^{7,8}

-Definitive diagnosis requires direct visualization at the time of surgery, and delays in diagnosis are common and may contribute to the burden of pain, infertility and quality of life.
-Though available medical and surgical treatments have been shown to decrease the severity and frequency of patient symptoms, none appear to offer a cure or long-term relief.
-Initial treatment of endometriosis often includes a trial of nonsteroidal anti-inflammatory drugs and hormonal contraceptive therapy.
-Gonadotropin-releasing hormone (GnRH) agonists represent a second line hormonal treatment because of potential side effects and increased bone loss.
-Surgery is another common treatment option for women with symptomatic endometriosis, and may occur at the time of a diagnostic laparoscopy or after an insufficient response to medical therapy.
-Surgical treatment is also considered for infertility associated with endometriosis.
-Inadequate control of pain due to endometriosis may result in chronic opioid use with its known risks.
+Definitive diagnosis requires direct visualization at the time of surgery, and delays in diagnosis are common and may contribute to the burden of pain, infertility and quality of life.5 Though available medical and surgical treatments have been shown to decrease the severity and frequency of patient symptoms, none appear to offer a cure or long-term relief.^{9,10} Initial treatment of endometriosis often includes a trial of nonsteroidal anti-inflammatory drugs and hormonal contraceptive therapy.11 Gonadotropin-releasing hormone (GnRH) agonists represent a second line hormonal treatment because of potential side effects and increased bone loss.12 Surgery is another common treatment option for women with symptomatic endometriosis, and may occur at the time of a diagnostic laparoscopy or after an insufficient response to medical therapy.^{13,14} Surgical treatment is also considered for infertility associated with endometriosis.15 Inadequate control of pain due to endometriosis may result in chronic opioid use with its known risks.
 Given the limitations of currently available treatments, new therapies are needed.
-A new agent, elagolix (investigational, AbbVie) is under FDA review for patients with endometriosis.
+A new agent, elagolix (Orilissa[TM], AbbVie) was approved by the FDA for the management of moderate-to-severe pain associated with endometriosis on July 23, 2018.16

-Elagolix is a short-acting, oral, nonpeptide, GnRH antagonist that rapidly suppresses the pituitary-ovarian hormones and produces a dose-dependent suppression of ovarian estrogen production that varies from partial to full suppression depending on the frequency and dose given.
-In contrast, GnRH agonists act by initially stimulating the pituitary gland to release female hormones and can worsen symptoms of endometriosis during the first 10 to 14 days of treatment before persistent binding to the GnRH receptor leads to full suppression of ovarian hormones.
+Elagolix is a short-acting, oral, nonpeptide, GnRH antagonist that rapidly suppresses the pituitaryovarian hormones and produces a dose-dependent suppression of ovarian estrogen production that varies from partial to full suppression depending on the frequency and dose given.^{17,18} In contrast, GnRH agonists act by initially stimulating the pituitary gland to release female hormones and can worsen symptoms of endometriosis during the first 10 to 14 days of treatment before persistent binding to the GnRH receptor leads to full suppression of ovarian hormones.
 By not producing the initial surge in LH and FSH associated with GnRH agonists, elagolix does not result in an initial increase in symptoms and the need to treat with hormonal contraceptives.
 Moreover, GnRH agonists must be administered by injection or intranasally, whereas elagolix is an oral medication.
 The potential for elagolix to produce partial suppression at lower doses may decrease endometriosis-related pain while minimizing the hypoestrogenic side effects that limit long-term treatment with agents that fully suppress ovarian hormones.
 The low estrogen state induced by both GnRH agonists and antagonists leads to the main side effects including hot flashes, vaginal dryness, decreased libido, mood swing and headache, as well as decreasing bone density with prolonged use.
 Because all hormonal agents are associated with recurrent endometriosis-related symptoms after stopping, whether elagolix may be safer or more effective for long-term use remains to be determined.